Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 Let's solve the question: 6 indistinguishable dice are rolled.
 How many different arrangements we will get?

 Experimentally let's label each dice as they are independent by nature.
-Say we use 6 dices with red, orange, yellow, green, blue, purple colors.
+Say we use 6 dices of red, orange, yellow, green, blue, purple 6 colors respectively.

 We record the result in this color order as a 6-tuple $(a_1, a_2, \cdots, a_6)$ and observe whether there is a patern.